websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 However, getting components to adopt your custom service immediately can require reconfiguring their references.

-## Reconfigure Other Components to Use Your New Service
+## Reconfiguring Other Components to Use Your New Service

 Together, a service's [Reference Policy](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferencePolicy.html) (i.e., `static` or `dynamic`), [Reference Policy Option](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferencePolicyOption.html) (i.e., `reluctant` or `greedy`) and [Cardinality](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.component.html#service.component-reference.cardinality) (i.e., unary or multiple, and optional or mandatory) determine a component's conditions for adopting new services.
 See the above links for detailed explanations of each category.